fy-meng/position-based-fluid/docs/proposal.md

 also the underlying particles;
 - (Potential) a GUI That allow the user to change camera angles and add liquid;
-- Speed comparison between using the project 4 skeleton code and using CUDA.
+- Speed up the algorithms using a CUDA GPU, then make a speed comparison between using the project 4 skeleton code and using CUDA.

 ## Schedule

 - Week 1: no schedule, left for project 4;
-- Week 2: implement the physics using project 4 as skeleton;
+- Week 2: implement the physics using project 4 as skeleton, adding additional features based on project 4;
 - Week 3: port to CUDA;
 - Week 4: continue to port to CUDA, potentially implement a GUI and final rendering.